-Scholars from other institutions come to Penn’s Center for Neuroscience & Society for visits of a few weeks or months to carry out research, write or teach.
+Scholars from other institutions come to The Center for visits of a few weeks or longer to carry out research, write or teach in the area of neuroscience and society.

-Over the past few years the CNS has hosted many visitors, for periods ranging from a few weeks to a year.
+Over the past few years we have hosted many visitors, for periods ranging from a few weeks to a year.
 With our new suite of offices in the National Historic Landmark Goddard Labs building, designed by early modernist architect Louis Kahn, we will be welcoming more scholars to join us and bring their work projects to the CNS.

+Do you have a project on neuroscience and society?
 Would you like to visit us too?
 We are ready to host up to 3 visitors in our new, beautiful, light-filled office!
-Working on a collaborative project with a colleague?
+Are you working on a collaborative project with a colleague?
 Coordinate and visit us together!

 We want to help make good scholarship happen in the area of neuroscience and society by offering opportunities for scholars to learn, develop and carry out their research in our community of interdisciplinary scholars and neuroscientists.
 We also want to enrich our community with a diversity of talented, productive visitors.